 Latest blog post: We're at SXSW, probably eating BBQ

 Bonnie leads operations at Mapbox, managing everything behind the scenes from budget planning to our daily finances, to contracts, to overall team logistics.
 One of her core roles is to design efficient internal systems to support our team and allow them to focus on building and running fast.

 Bonnie is an active organizer coordinating the local monthly meetup GeoDC and larger annual conferences like OpenStreetMap’s State of the Map conference and FedGeoDay.

-Previously, Bonnie ran online communications at NTEN, the Nonprofit Technology Network.
+Previously Bonnie managed operations at Development Seed and ran online communications at NTEN, the Nonprofit Technology Network.
 She’s also worked as a journalist, a researcher, and an online writer for nonprofits in DC and in Latin America.
 Bonnie holds a bachelor’s degree in journalism from American University in Washington, DC.

 A long-time open source developer and accomplished artist, Young leads our engineering team with a breadth of experience building practical, functional, and beautiful applications.

 Young’s methodical pursuit of elegant solutions to challenging technical problems spans his career.
 At Development Seed, he led development of Open Atrium and Managing News, open source products for group intranets and news aggregation that were acquired in 2010.
 Young is also an active maintainer and contributor to several Node.js-based open source projects.